cloudacy/flutter_native_barcode_scanner/README.md

 # flutter_qr_scan

-A lightweight QR-code scanning plugin for flutter.
+A lightweight QR-code scan plugin for flutter.

-⚠️ This package is still in alpha stage! ⚠️
+⚠️ This package is still in beta stage! ⚠️

 ## Integration